cedar-policy/rfcs/text/0061-functions.md

 First, if `i` and/or `f` are outside the allowed range, you will get a Cedar overflow exception at run-time.
 This exception is not as illuminating as the custom error emitted by the `decimal` extension function (whose message will be `"Too many digits"`).
 Moreover, custom errors from constructor parameter validity checks can be emitted during validation when using extension functions, but not when using Cedar functions.

 Second, there is no special parsing for Cedar functions.
-With Cedar's built-in `decimal`, you can write `decimal("123.12")` which more directly conveys the number being represented than does `mydecimal(123,12)`.
+With Cedar's built-in `decimal`, you can write `decimal("123.12")` which more directly conveys the number being represented than does `mydecimal(123,1200)`.
+(Note that `mydecimal(123,12)` represents the number 123.0012, which may surprised some readers!).

 Of course, these drawbacks do not necessarily speak against Cedar functions generally, but suggest that for suitably general use-cases (like decimal numbers!), an extension function might be warranted instead.